notagamedevnono/trinityCore-docker/README.md

 ### Requirements

-- An _Ubuntu 20.04 LTS_ system, at least 50 gigs of free drive space, and as much memory and CPU as you can throw at it.
+- An _Ubuntu 20.04 LTS Server Edition_ system, at least 50 gigs of free drive space, and as much memory and CPU as you can throw at it.
 VirtualBox works fine.
-No other distro/version is supported, sorry - the Docker container and build server versions have to match.
+No other distro/version is supported, sorry - the Docker container and build server versions have to match, and server edition autoinstalls with all apps used by this build script.
+You're obviously welcome to try whatever distro you want.
-- Docker 19.x or higher.
+- Docker 19.x or higher with access to membership in the `docker`group.
 - A totally legitimate and obviously legally-procurred WoW 3.3.5 client.

 ### How to